univention/univention-portal/doc/concepts/10_architecture.md

    This meta-info can be cached properly.
 4. Depending on `type`, the **Frontend** displays the proper notification view
 5. When going to the notification dashboard, **Frontend** calls **API** to receive and filter _all_ notifications

+## Initial notifications

+- initial notifications (especially status messages) to get from the app by means of an .well_known endpoint who provides zero state information (this is necessary for information that is related to the tiles - number of unread emails, etc.)